8 April 2026

 Password doesn't work

-• Restart the server after changes.
+• Restart the server after changes — the password is read on startup.

 Whitelist commands don't work